gashawgedef/Steghub_Devops_Engineering_Projects/project-03-MERN_STACK/aws-mern-stack-implementation101-to-108.md

 ```
  npx create-react-app client
 ```

 ![image](assets/51_create_client_react_app_copp.jpg)

-- Install concurrently.
+- Install **concurrently**.
 It is used to run more than one command simultaneously from the same terminal window.

 ```
 npm install concurrently --save-dev